rediacc/json/TEMPLATE_CREATION_PROMPT.md

    - Test that `docker volume ls` shows NO volumes after starting services
    - Verify all data persists in relative directories
    - Confirm `down()` function cleans up properly
+   - **Verify ALL services have health checks defined in docker-compose.yaml**
+   - **Confirm `docker compose ps` shows ALL services as "healthy"** (not just "Up")
-   - Check that services start and health checks pass
+   - Wait for health checks to pass (may take 30-60s depending on start_period)
+   - If any service shows "Up (health: starting)" for too long, increase start_period

 **Example Template Categories:**
 - **databases**: PostgreSQL, MySQL, MongoDB, Redis, Elasticsearch